 - creatively develop new and original approaches and methods,

-- reflect on problems, also in new or emerging areas of their discipline, and apply computer science methods to investigate and solve them.
+- reflect on problems in new or emerging areas of their discipline and apply Computing Science methods to investigate and solve them.

 - integrate their skills into team processes,